How to Sew Pointe Shoes

 Measuring the Elastic around Your Ankle

-Wear your pointe shoes and finish wrapping a piece of elastic from 1 side of your ankle to the other so the elastic edges overlap the pointe shoe edges by about 0.25 inches (0.64 cm).
-The elastic should remain snug but not so compact that it stops your circulation.
-Identify your elastic to the desired length and cut it out.
+Put on your pointe and finish by wrapping a piece of elastic from 1 side of your ankle to the other so that the ends of the resilient overlap the edges of the shoe by about 0.25 inches (0.64 cm).

 Place the elastic next to the heel part of the shoe